 Can’t make it to the big game?
-The only thing better than watching a football game – is watching it with friends and family – while eating tasty food.
+The only thing better than watching a football game live – is watching it with friends and family on a big screen TV – while eating tasty food.

 Hosting Basics for a Football Watch Party